 In order to calculate the time value of future cash flows, economic scenarios are generated in an economic scenario generator (ESG).
-KLP uses the Barrie & Hibbert Scenario Generator from Moody's Analytics.
+KLP uses the scenario generator from Moody's Analytics.
 The scenario generator is calibrated to the risk-free interest rates published by EIOPA.
-These interest rates are used both to discount the cash flows and as a basis for future returns.
-The scenarios are generated to be risk neutral, so all asset classes in anticipation receive a yield that assumes risk-free interest rates.
+This yield curve is used both to discount the cash flows and as an initial yield curve for simulating future returns.
+The scenarios are generated to be risk neutral, so all asset classes are assigned a yield that assumes risk-free interest rates.
 This is in line with the Solvency II rules.